-Sinclair: Level: 1.2 feet below full pool.
+Sinclair: Level: 1 foot below full pool.
 Temp: Mid to upper 80s.
-Clarity: Heavy stain in Little River; light stain on the main lake.
+Clarity: 1 to 2 feet in the Little River and 3 to 5 feet on the main lake.

 Other Articles You Might Enjoy